aws-samples/protecting-your-iot-fleet/Instructions/Instruction.md

 6. [Device Defender ‘Detect’ - Security Monitoring and Anomaly Detection in devices](#6-Device-Defender-Detect---Security-Monitoring-and-Anomaly-Detection-in-devices)
 7. [Statistical Anomaly Detection - Security Profiles with percentile based behaviors](#7-Statistical-Anomaly-Detection---Security-Profiles-with-percentile-based-behaviors)

 For ease of experience, this document outlines the general steps you will take instead of a direct "click here and then here and then here...".
-This lab should help you learn the interface, so these instructions are more of a guide (with some pretty blatent hints) than a tutorial.
+This lab should help you learn the interface, so these instructions are more of a guide (with some pretty blatant hints) than a tutorial.

 ## 1. Validate and Understand AWS IoT "Things"
 1. Go to the **IoT Core** service in the console